prikhi/pencil/docs/source/devguide/tutorial/shortcuts.rst

 Using Shortcuts
 ===============

-A stencil contains many properties.
-When the shape is dragged in canvas, each property have a default value.
-Sometimes the stencil may want to be used with other different properties default value, so Pencil supports creating shortcuts from an original stencil by changing the properties default value.
-This is very useful when you want to create multiple stencils that share a common behaviours.
-The way to do it is to define a generic stencil and then providing different shortcuts to it, each with a different set of default values to its properties.
+A stencil may contain many properties.
+When a shape is dragged onto the canvas, each property is assigned its default value.
+It is often useful to be able to provide several variations of a shape, each with different default property values.
+Pencil supports this through **shortcuts**, which allow a stencil to be linked to by any number of shortcuts stencils, with each shortcut specifying its own default property values.

 .. code-block:: xml